 Once a sourdough starter has been rehydrated and made vigorous, maintaining the sourdough starter often begins with discarding a portion of that starter.
 This practice seems confusing and can cause frustration.

-The confusion rightly stems from a question of why.
+The confusion rightly stems from the question of why.
 Why should one toss a perfectly good portion of sourdough starter?
 The reason is that unless some starter is discarded, it quickly builds up and requires so much flour for feedings that it becomes unmanageable.
 For a more lengthy discussion of this question, consult this blog post on discarding sourdough starter.

 The frustration comes in when trying to determine what to do with the discarded portion of starter.
 It can be thrown in the trash, put in a compost heap or shared with a friend.
 Or, discarded starter can be used in a variety of baked goods.